- Senior Medical Research Fellowship in 2006 at The University of Hong Kong

 In 2000, he was appointed the Scientific Co-director of the HKU-Pasteur Research Centre to set up a joint research venture between the Institute Pasteur and The University of Hong Kong because of his expertise in the area of emerging infectious diseases.
 His research strategy starts at the bedside by targeting patients with an obscure disease syndrome.
 He then moves to the laboratory to identify the novel microbe in clinical specimens.
 The animal source of the new microbe is then identified in the field.
 With these research data, he can help the government to contain outbreaks by controlling the epidemic centre.
 His leadership and experience have enabled him to rapidly mobilize and coordinate the joint effort of clinicians, microbiologists and epidemiologists in trying situations.

-He is one of the top 1% researchers in the world, as ranked by the Essential Science Indicator (ISI web), and has been named by Clarivate Analytics in the list of “Highly Cited Researchers 2018” among the world’s top researchers.
-He has published more than 900 papers in peer reviewed journals with over 36,000 citations including the Lancet, New England Journal of Medicine, Science, Journal of Virology and PNAS, with over 10,000 citations.
+He is one of the top 1% researchers in the world, as ranked by the Essential Science Indicator (ISI web), and has published more than 800 papers in peer reviewed journals including the Lancet, New England Journal of Medicine, Science, Journal of Virology and PNAS, with over 25,000 citations.
 His field of interest is novel microbes in emerging infectious diseases.